insidewhy/cc.extend/README.md

 ```

 ## attributes and calling super methods
-parent can be called in any method to call the parent version of that method.
+"this.parent" can be used in a method to call the parent version of that method if it exists.
 Non-function values in an extend object become class attributes.
 ```javascript
 var HouseCat = Cat.extend({
   type: 'friendly cat',